 Among Website designers, incorporating videos into web design is becoming increasingly popular.
 Videos can help your users experience or comprehend a message that can not be properly communicated through text or picture when used properly.
-Bear in mind that visitors’ attention would be drawn to moving pictures, like getting a TV screen on in a restaurant.
+Bear in mind that Videos would draw visitors’ attention to moving pictures, like getting a TV screen at a restaurant.
 Make sure that your videos don’t clash with other essential elements or distract from them.

 Functional Elements Website Designers Use

-When having your website designed its good to keep note of these functional elements are crucial to remember.
-For ranking highly on search engines, and giving your users the best possible experience, a website that works properly is crucial.
+When having your website designed, its good to note these functional elements is crucial to remember.
+To rank highly on search engines and give your users the best possible experience, a website that works properly is crucial.

-The navigation of your website is one of the key elements that decide if your website is working correctly.
+Your website’s navigation is one of the key elements that decide if your website is working correctly.
 Your navigation can serve many purposes depending on your audience: helping first-time visitors explore what your site has to offer, giving easy access to your pages for returning visitors, and enhancing the overall experience of each visitor.
 For more tips on navigation, check out these best practices.

 User Interactions (UI)

 Depending on their computer, visitors to your site have several ways to communicate with your site (scrolling, tapping, texting, etc.).
-In order to give the user the impression that they are in charge, the best website designs simplify these interactions.
+To give the user the impression that they are in charge, the best website designs simplify these interactions.
 There are a couple of examples here: